collapsed-stacks/startups/questions/618/how-to-get-first-users-for-a-non-funded-start-up.md

 - tagged: `marketing`, `target-market`, `social-networking`
 - score: 11

-<p>How can a start-up find the first users (say 1000 users) for a social networking site (imagine something like meetup, couchsurfing or Airbnb)?
+How can a start-up find the first users (say 1000 users) for a social networking site (imagine something like meetup, couchsurfing or Airbnb)?
 These users should be geographically close to each other (ie same state or city).
 It should be a cost-effective (as start-up is not funded and has no financial investment ).
-Essentially these users would be able to provide feedback, which would help with the UI and bug fixing.</p>
+Essentially these users would be able to provide feedback, which would help with the UI and bug fixing.

-<p>Follow-up question:
+Follow-up question:
 After these initial users, how many users would be required for this start-up to get seed funding (for non US)?
-Also how would that be possible to keep the site traction as high as that amount?</p>
+Also how would that be possible to keep the site traction as high as that amount?

 ## Answer 732